About airway abnormalities

 Feeding issues can arise if your child has difficulty swallowing (dysphagia), or has a condition, like esophageal disease.
 Most often, feeding issues affect the smallest infants who can’t suckle due to problems with the muscles of mouth, throat or esophagus.
 Feeding issues can lead to nourishment deficiencies, which can also be treated by the Children’s team.

-Feeding issues care at Children’s
+Feeding issues care

 Some babies are born with easily collapsible cartilage in the larynx.
 This cartilage can sometimes collapse inward when your child breaths in.
 You can often hear a high-pitched wheezing sound as a result.
 The wheezing is called stridor and laryngomalacia is one of the most common causes.

-Most babies diagnosed with laryngomalacia at Children’s are brought to our team to determine the cause of stridor.
+Most babies diagnosed with laryngomalacia at Children’s Hospital of Wisconsin are brought to our team to determine the cause of stridor.
 To diagnose laryngomalacia, a flexible laryngoscopy, or viewing of the voice box with a telescope, might be performed.
 This tool gives our team an up-close view of your child’s larynx.
 In 90% of laryngomalacia cases, your child’s larynx will strengthen on its own and the condition will go away.
 In other cases, surgery might be necessary to correct the problem.

-About obstructive sleep apnea (H3)
+About obstructive sleep apnea

 Obstructive sleep apnea happens when your child stops breathing while he or she is asleep.
 When your child has sleep apnea, it might appear as though he or she is trying to breathe as the chest will rise and fall, however, no air actually reaches the lungs.
 Most often, enlarged tonsils or adenoids are to blame for the blockage.
 In rare instances, the blockage might be caused by narrowing of the airway passage or a tumor in the airway.

-Obstructive sleep apnea care at Children’s (H3)
+Obstructive sleep apnea care

-At Children’s our team has years of experience in treating pediatric obstructive sleep apnea.
+Our team has years of experience in treating pediatric obstructive sleep apnea.
 If you or your doctor is concerned that your child might have this condition, our team will run a comprehensive diagnostic study, which might include an overnight sleep study, or flexible laryngoscopy.
 The most common treatment for children with obstructive sleep apnea is the surgical removal of the tonsils or adenoids.
 Other treatment options such as weight management and special sleeping devices are also available if necessary.

 About persistent coughing or recurrent pneumonia